 The shared values and principles are reflected in the initial objectives and targets for the Battlefield of Fort George National Historic Site and adjacent properties.
-As new programmes and/or projects are proposed, Parks Canada will continue to consult with local residents, stakeholders, Indigenous communities and Canadians to ensure that the values and principles are respected.
+Once the Department of National Defence has remediated contaminants, removed unexploded ordnance, and returned the land to Parks Canada in an acceptable state, Parks Canada will initiate Indigenous and public engagement to determine future land use and ensure that the values and principles are respected.

-Working relationships are in place to advance opportunities for visitors to connect with the Battlefield of Fort George National Historic Site and adjacent properties.
+Working relationships with partners and stakeholders are in place to advance opportunities for visitors to connect with the Battlefield of Fort George National Historic Site and adjacent properties.